 Filing, prosecuting and defending patents on our products and services in all countries throughout the world would be prohibitively expensive, and our intellectual property rights in some countries outside the United States can be less extensive than those in the United States.
 The requirements for patentability may differ in certain countries, particularly developing countries.
 For example, Europe has a heightened requirement for patentability of software inventions.
 Thus, even in countries where we do pursue patent protection, there can be no assurance that any patents will issue with claims that cover our products.
-In addition, the laws of some foreign countries do not protect intellectual property rights to the same extent as laws in the United States.
-Consequently, we may not be able to prevent third parties from practicing our inventions in all countries outside the United States.
+In addition, the laws of some foreign countries do not protect intellectual property rights to the same extent as laws in the United States and in some cases may even force us to grant a compulsory license to competitors or other third parties.
+Consequently, we may not be able to prevent third parties from practicing our inventions in all countries outside the United States or from selling or importing products concerning our healthcare technology into the United States or other jurisdictions.
 Competitors may use our technologies in jurisdictions where we have not obtained patent protection to develop their own products and services and further, may export otherwise infringing products and services to territories where we have patent protection, but enforcement on infringing activities is inadequate.
 These products or services may compete with ours, and our patents or other intellectual property rights may not be effective or sufficient to prevent them from competing.